 Worth a note: This practice is not likely to deliver overnight gratification.
 Instead, influencer relations can guide a more purposeful, cause-focused, sustainable play.
 It is proactive, not reactive.

 Now’s the time to create YOUR map, identify the most effective path from influencer-to-influencer (which may not be a straight line), and navigate the change or impact you seek.

 If you are not yet persuaded, ponder this: there is no way to waste time in this effort.
 Whatever you can do, in simply listening, “loving up” peers, or developing an informative feed, it all contributes to your leadership impact archive.
 The reward for time spent comes both in the ways you can leverage that as present day social capital and in the longer-term foundation of trust you build.

-Need just one more opinion from me?
+Do you need just one more opinion from me?
 Here it is: If you are leading an organization or guiding an urgent cause today, it is time to revisit your use of Twitter.
-Influencer relations strategy, with a digital emphasis, lays that groundwork with just the leaders you need on your side.
+Influencer relations strategy, with a digital emphasis, creates a foundation network with just the leaders you need on your side.